patternfly/edition-node-gulp/CODE-GUIDELINES.md

 }
 ```

-The Mozilla Developer Network has a great article on [shorthand properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Shorthand_properties) for those unfamiliar with notation and behaviour.
-And also [Harry Robert's](https://csswizardry.com/2016/12/css-shorthand-syntax-considered-an-anti-pattern/) article.
+The [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/CSS/Shorthand_properties) and [Harry Robert](https://csswizardry.com/2016/12/css-shorthand-syntax-considered-an-anti-pattern/) both have great articles on shorthand properties for those unfamiliar with notation and behaviour.

 #### Typography

 Every typography element has a zero margin and base `font-size`.
-Margins and font treatments are added width classes.
+Margins and font treatments are added with classes.

 ```html
 <h1 class="pf-h1">Heading</h1>